MPCA-air/mnrisks/web/landing_page.md

 ![mobile sources](images/mobile_source_examples.png)

-The model is updated along with EPA's national emissions inventory data every three years.
-The current results are based on EPA’s most recent completed inventory for 2011.
-Updated results based on 2014 emissions will be available in 2017, shortly after EPA releases their finalized national emissions inventory.

 _MNRiskS_ is an essential tool for understanding air pollution in Minnesota and is used by the MPCA to:

 1. Provide a picture of cumulative background air pollution concentrations and risks.